Home Warranty for First-Time Buyers: Is It Worth It? Complete Guide 2026

 Here are the core reasons first-timers benefit the most:

 • Depleted savings post-purchase: Down payments, closing costs, and moving expenses often wipe out cash reserves.
-A single HVAC breakdown costing $1,200–$2,000 can be devastating without an emergency fund in place.
+A full HVAC replacement in 2026 typically runs $11,590 to $14,100 nationally, which is devastating without an emergency fund.

 • No contractor network: When something breaks, most new buyers don't know who to call.
-Home warranty companies dispatch vetted technicians — no frantic Googling required.
+Home warranty companies dispatch vetted technicians, so no frantic Googling is required.

 • Unknown system history: When you buy an existing home, you often inherit aging systems and appliances whose maintenance history is a mystery.
 A warranty bridges that uncertainty gap during the first year.